Daklon/cyclosbot-django/README.md

         'HOST': '127.0.0.1',
         'PORT': '5432',
     }
-}
+`}

 Create the users and database if you didnt have one http://www.sakana.fr/blog/2007/06/06/postgresql-create-a-user-a-database-and-grant-accesses/

-Now, in the root of django, you should fiil the databe python manage.py migrate
+Now, in the root of django, you should fiil the database `python manage.py migrate`

 Finally, go to the telegrambot dir, in the root of the project and edit config.py